-Jubilee Blueberry will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
-It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+Bountiful Blue Blueberry will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.
 This variety requires a different selection of the same species growing nearby in order to set fruit.